zyedidia/micro/runtime/help/commands.md

 # Commands

-Micro provides the following commands that can be executed at the command-bar by pressing `Ctrl-e` and entering the command.
+Micro provides the following commands that can be executed at the command-bar by pressing `CtrlE` and entering the command.
 Arguments are placed in single quotes here but these are not necessary when entering the command in micro.

 * `bind 'key' 'action'`: creates a keybinding from key to action.
 See the